juanii/OnePIF/README.md

 You can get the latest release from the [Releases](https://github.com/juanii/OnePIF/releases/latest) page.
 To install, unpack the archive and copy its contents to the KeePass Plugins directory.
 As stated in the [KeePass 2.x Plugins page](https://keepass.info/help/v2/plugins.html) the package `mono-complete` might be required on some Linux systems for the PLGX file to compile.

 If you're using KeePass 2.08 or older, you'll have to build the DLL version of the plugin.
-See next section for instructions.
+See the [Building and debugging](#building-and-debugging) section for instructions.

 ## <b id="pros-and-cons">Pros and cons of using OPVault vs. 1PIF</b>